Vlosyros/SharkByte/README.md

 ## Command and Control:

-### Step 1 - Displaying Connection to Victim Machine through Quasar:
+### Displaying Connection to Victim Machine through Quasar:
 After the victim machine has executed the file, the connection will appear in Quasar.
 The connection captured is with the NEXUS-USER machine, with the IP address of 172.27.232.3.
 By right-clicking on the connection, we can perform a variety of tasks on the connected machine.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/73f33f35-1335-4172-bc01-2b7054a47d28" width="700" alt="Connection to Victim through Quasar">